Skip to main content

 Use Amazon OpenSearch Service with the Helm chart

-By default, the Helm chart deployment installs a new Elasticsearch instance.
-This guide explains how to configure the Camunda Helm chart to use an external Amazon OpenSearch Service instance instead.
+By default, the Helm chart deployment provisions an Elasticsearch instance.
+You can instead configure the Helm chart to connect to an external Amazon OpenSearch Service instance.

 Prerequisites